silverdemon2/project-alma/README.rst

 - https://github.com/mlarionov/sampling_bayesian_encoder

- I was not able to run these experiments with my computer or with google-collab (memory issue, too slow...).
-The file adult_classif corresponds to one of these experiments.
-The corresponding dataset is available:
+ I was not able to run these experiments with my computer or with google-collab (memory issue problem, "too slow"...).

+The file `adult_classif` corresponds to one of these experiments.
+The corresponding dataset is available here: https://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.data

 - https://www.kaggle.com/subinium/11-categorical-encoders-and-benchmark